nicolasstrady/ProjetCNAM/README.md

 ```

 The server listens on port `3333` and connects to the MySQL container using the environment variables defined in `docker-compose.yml`.
+The database is exposed on host port `3307` by default to avoid conflicts with local MySQL installations.
 Clients open a second connection handled by `ServerListener` to receive real-time events like lobby updates.

 A basic database schema is provided in `db/init.sql` and loaded automatically when the database container starts.